Common hackberry is a medium to large tree with a rounded crown, up to 90 feet tall.

 The fruit is eaten by at least 25 species of songbirds, plus turkey, quail, grouse, squirrels, and raccoons.
 Flocks of cedar waxwings congregate to devour the fruits.

-The hackberry and tawny emperor, which are dainty, brown and tan butterflies with little eyespots, develop as larvae on hackberry leaves.
+The hackberry emperor and tawny emperor, which are dainty, brown and tan butterflies with little eyespots, develop as caterpillars on hackberry leaves.

 In springtime, hackberry psyllids (pron.
 SILL-ids), which are true bugs and (as adults) resemble tiny cicadas, lay their eggs on developing hackberry leaves.
 The leaves are suitable for their egg-laying for only a brief stage in their development in spring.
 The larvae hatch and begin to feed on the leaves; the growing leaf responds by forming a distinctive-looking gall around the feeding insects.
 These galls are called hackberry nipple galls, for their knobby appearance.
 In late summer or early fall, the adult psyllids emerge.
 The adults will overwinter in a protected place.
 Sometimes the adult psyllids can be very numerous in window screens in late summer.
 It might be annoying, but these insects are completely harmless.
 They can only survive on hackberry trees.